Mehdi-YC/Mehdi-YC/README.md

 ## Hello, I'm Mehdi YAHIA CHERIF!
-Im a database BI solutions engeneer (Masters degree at USTHB Algeria) and i like also web design , worked as a wprdpress dev and web dev in defferent companies , im starting my own comany and work also as a free lancer now take a look at my projects and feel free to contribute.
+Im a database BI solutions engeneer (Masters degree at USTHB Algeria) and i like also web design , worked as a wordpress dev and web dev in defferent companies , im starting my own comany and work also as a free lancer now take a look at my projects and feel free to contribute.

 [![Github](https://img.shields.io/badge/-Github-000?style=flat&logo=Github&logoColor=white)](https://github.com/SAVE-POlNT)